Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

-More companies are relying on video interviewing to assess and hire candidates.
-Technology has advanced to the extent that video connections feel almost as personal as face-to-face connections; however, employers still need to know the basics of how to conduct a video interview to ensure a seamless experience.
+With a large number of companies moving away from in-office work and hiring workers from all over the world, they must rely on a remote interview process to assess and hire candidates.
+Technology has advanced to the extent that conducting a virtual interview feels almost as personal as face-to-face connections; however, employers still need to know the basics of how to conduct a video interview to ensure a seamless experience.

 Before the Video Interview

-Prior to conducting your video interview with potential candidates, there are a few steps to ensure that the process goes smoothly, including making sure you have properly working equipment, communicating with candidates about the interview process, and preparing your interview questions early.
-Follow these video interview tips for successful interviews.
+Prior to conducting your video interview with potential candidates, there are a few steps to ensure that the process goes smoothly, including ensuring you have properly working equipment, communicating with candidates about the interview process, and preparing your interview questions early.

 1. Verify Technology

-If you are not familiar with the video platform, download the appropriate apps, create a sign-in, and perform any in-app tech checks prior to the interview.
+If you are unfamiliar with the video platform, download the appropriate apps, create a sign-in, and perform any in-app tech checks before the interview.
 This will save time, stress, and potential unexpected mishaps when it’s time to begin.
-Finally, turn off all notifications for apps that you do not wish to pop up or send alerts while you are conducting the remote interview.
+Finally, turn off all notifications for apps that you do not wish to pop up or send alerts while conducting the remote interview.

 2. Communicate With Candidates

-For video interviews, it is imperative to communicate to your candidates in advance your expectations and the platform for the interview.
+It is imperative to communicate to your candidates in advance your expectations and the platform for the video interview.
 Since there are multiple options for video software (Zoom, Skype, Microsoft Teams, etc.), you’ll need to ensure your candidates are familiar with the software you’re using to conduct the interview.

-Once you’ve secured the platform you will use, provide any relevant information that your candidates will need to connect to the interview well before your meeting time (preferably three days in advance, but at least 48 hours prior to the interview).
+Once you’ve secured the platform you will use, provide any relevant information that your candidates will need to connect to the interview well before your meeting time (preferably three days in advance, but at least 48 hours before the interview).

 Some of this information might include: